4265 San Felipe # 1000

 • One healthcare institution may not be responsible for more than $250,000 in non-economic damages per claimant.

-What Are Non-Economic Damages in Medical Malpractice Cases?
+What Are Non-Economic Damages in a Medical Malpractice Lawsuit?

 As opposed to economic damages, non-economic damages are more subjective in nature.
 In other words, they are not easy to quantify.
 Economic damages are also referred to as “financial losses.”
 Examples of economic damages include medical bills, lost wages, and loss of earning capacity.